 Though bars and restaurants within walking distance to and from the venue aren’t very available, downtown Stockton, as well as the Miracle Mile, is not far away.

-I'd recommend going to Valley Brewing Co about two miles away.
-They serve their own micro-brews, good pub food, and you can take in sports memorabilia from all over Northern California as well as Stocktonians who made it to the big leagues.
+I’d recommend going to Valley Brewing Co about two miles away.
+They serve their own micro brews, good pub food, and you can take in sports memorabilia from all over Northern California as well as Stocktonians who made it to the big leagues.

-As I mentioned before, much of the wind was taken out of the fans' collective sail because of the onslaught by the visiting Titans.
+At the game of this review, much of the wind was taken out of the fans’ collective sail because of the onslaught by the visiting Titans.
 They were however engaged with the ballgame throughout.

-It certainly felt like a community of friends in the stands as I would imagine many of them go to all of the games together, much like the experience across the way at the Spanos Center.
+It certainly feels like a community of friends in the stands as I would imagine many of them go to all of the games together, much like the experience across the way at the Spanos Center.

 The Pacific Tigers also must compete with Stockton Ports and their new ballpark as well.
 On this particular day, baseball fans needed to choose between the two teams as the Ports were in town playing the Lancaster Jethawks.